 Djalinda is also registered with the AIS (Aboriginal Interpreter Service) as a Yolngu interpreter and has been called upon to assist with justice system processing, centrelink, and at the police station and has undertaken on the job training assisting her in these roles.

 Djalinda plays an active part in the community translating mainly Yolngu to Ngapaki and has previously been an active member on Dhimurru’s Board.

-Learning On Country Coordinator - Jonathan Wearne Employee since 2013
+Ranger Facilitator - Jonathan Wearne Employee since 2013

 Jonathan grew up in Yirrkala, a Yolngu community squarely within the Dhimurru IPA.
 Prior to taking up his current role at Dhimurru, he worked in Victoria as a project manager for a Catchment Management Authority and as a forest planner and senior officer in the Victorian Government Department of Environment, Land, Water and Planning.
 He has an Honours Degree in Forest Science and a PhD from Melbourne University.

 In 2013 Jonathan jumped at the opportunity to return home to Yolngu country and people and take up the newly created position of Learning on Country Coordinator.